GraffN/Noroff-VueApp/README.md

 4. cd into the new folder by the means of the command line

+5.install the node_modules by typing "npm install". this will take a minute.

-5.enter the "npm run serve" command and press enter
+6.enter the "npm run serve" command and press enter

 this should start a prosess creating starting a local server for the website

 when it's finnished, you can see that you have two(2) links shown on the command line

-copy the local: url (http://localhost:8080/) and paste it in your browser and press enter.
+7.copy the local: url (http://localhost:8080/) and paste it in your browser and press enter.

 here you see a login. login info is